Astemes/astemes-triarc-framework/docs/30_Error Handling/Error Handling.md

 ## Logging Errors

 The concepts of error handling and logging ar separated in Triarc and an error handler should in most cases not be responsible for logging errors.
-This responsibility should be implemented by a log handler.
+This responsibility should be implemented by a log handler as it is often useful to know what happened just before the error occured.